Southern Company Gas: Sequent Energy Management

+Sequent Energy Management was a Houston-based subsidiary of Southern Company Gas and was primarily involved in asset optimization and energy marketing and trading.
+It was established in 2001.

+Sequent Energy Management was sold to Williams Company in July 2021.

 Revenue

 According to CNNMoney, in 2013 AGL Resources reported a $8 million increase in net revenue against the previous year.
 Its 2012 net revenue was $3.9 billion compared to $4.7 billion in 2013.
 The company's earnings per share increased 33 cents from $2.31 in 2012 to $2.64 in 2013.

 Executive team

-The chairman, president and CEO of Southern Company Gas is Kim Greene.
-The executive vice president and chief financial officer of Southern Company Gas is Daniel Tucker.
+The chairman, president and CEO of Southern Company Gas is Jim Kerr.
+The executive vice president and chief financial officer of Southern Company Gas is Grace Kolvereid.

 Corporate social responsibility

 Southern Company Gas cites four areas of focus in its corporate social responsibility program: energy assistance, education, environmental stewardship and community enrichment.